 Students wishing to participate in the HHS Career Preparation Program must complete and submit a Request for Placement form.
-Possible Certification: OSHA

-Career Preparation I provides opportunities for students to participate in a work-based learning experience that combines classroom instruction with business and industry employment experiences.
+Career Preparation General I provides opportunities for students to participate in a work-based learning experience that combines classroom instruction with business and industry employment experiences.
 The goal is to prepare students with a variety of skills for a changing workplace.
 Career preparation is relevant and rigorous, supports student attainment of academic standards, and effectively prepares students for college and career success.
+Successful completion of these courses requires completion of classroom assignments as well as work performance goals.

-C8202 Career Preparation II 2 credits
+C8202 Career Preparation General II 2 credits